Heraeum (Thrace)

 Herodotus, Demosthenes, Harpokration, Stephanus of Byzantium and Suda mention the city.

 In 352 BCE Phillip II besieged the city.
 Athens decided to send a fleet of forty triremes and to levy sixty talents in order to help the city, but the fleet never set sail.
 Only later a much smaller fleet of ten ships and money of five talents were sent.
-But Philip captured the city.

 Its site is near Aytepe, in Turkey.